-Sound the tuning fork and hold it (handle pointing down) close to your ear, slowly rotating it.
-You will notice that maxima and minima occur in the emerging sound.
+If you were to sound a tuning fork and hold it (handle pointing down) close to your ear, slowly rotating it, you would notice that maxima and minima occur in the emerging sound.
 This occurs because the wave generated between the fork prongs is of different phase than that generated outside the prongs.